 Some of the most interesting applications include:

 Robotics: Robotic arms, used conventionally in manufacturing units, are becoming intelligent with the emergence of Embedded Vision Technology.
 It enhances robotic capabilities, allowing robots to see and respond to their environment.
-This makes these robots flexible machines which can do a variety of tasks right from picking and placing things from one assembly line to another, to quality inspection and checks.
+This makes these robots flexible machines that can do a variety of tasks right from picking and placing things from one assembly line to another, to quality inspection and checks.
 Not only are these robots cost-effective as compared to their bulky conventional counterparts, they are also intelligent machines that play a vital role in increasing Throughput in a Production Process.

 Skin Cancer Detection: Technology is paving the way for Skin Cancer Diagnosis.
 Recently, a company funded by IBM, built an application which detects signs of skin cancer in moles.
 The mobile app takes a picture of a mole and receives an instant analysis of its condition.
 Then, using a complex algorithm, it analyses whether or not the mole is cancer suspicious.
 This specialized application allows people to find an appropriate dermatologist to start the treatment at the earliest.